vandede/MDLT/README.md

 The patient data itself is not stored on the blockchain, only the hash identifying it is stored.
 Therefore, a user cannot see the content of a patient file, but can only see the resulting hash to verify data has not been tampered with.

+## Limitations
+There are various limitations to this program, both in regards to the blockchain itself and to the funcitoning of this program itself.

+We could increase "tamper-proofness" by storing the patient data itself on an individual blockchain but here the limits of blockchain technology could be reached quite quickly (for an extended article on blockchain limitations see [this link](https://malcoded.com/posts/storing-data-blockchain/ "Blog Post on Blockchain Limitations").

 ## Instructions

 1. Run the program to create a blockchain: